appacademy-prep-work/appacademy-prep-work.github.io/_includes/technical-interview.md

   + [typing.io](https://www.typing.io): Free, designed for programmers.
   + [keybr](http://www.keybr.com/#!practice): General touch typing practice

-## Additional Practice

-While the prep work provided above should be sufficient, if you feel unprepared to take the technical interview we recommend continuing to practice with other coding challenges.
-Here is a list of additional resources to check out to get some more practice.
-You may need to make an account to use some of these services.

-- [Code Wars][code-wars]: A collection of coding challenges rated by difficulty.
-Once you solve a problem, you can see other programmers' solutions.

-- [Code Fights][code-fights]: Fun way to practice and test your programming skills against other programming players and bots.
-Let the fight begin.

-- [Project Euler][project-euler]: The first few challenges are fairly straightforward and can be brute-forced.
-As you get further into the challenges, you'll have to be more clever about optimizing your algorithms.

-- [LeetCode][leetcode]: A platform for preparing for technical coding interviews.
-The code you submit isn't only evaluated for correctness, but speed as well.

 Keep the following in mind when approaching problems:

-- Prompts are often tagged with the topics covered.
-"Algorithms" and "Data Types" will be helpful, but you will not need to know "Regular Expressions".
-- Aim to spend at most 30 minutes per problem.
-- Take a look at the solution and learn as much as you can from it.
-- Challenge yourself but avoid wasting time if it's not a learning experience.

 Once you're getting pretty good at solving the problems, add in some extra challenges: